 Visually, brass usually has a golden color due to the combination of materials used.

 Difference between Brass Gate Valve and Brass Ball Valve

-Both brass gate valve and brass ball valve have different specifications that make them unique to specific functions.
+Both brass gate valves and brass ball valves have different specifications that make them unique to specific functions.